-according to the present proprietor.
-Three of the floors of the Morley house are devoted to the wholesale drug business today, while the first floor houses the retail firm.
-At prescnt 125 different items for the druggist trade are sold under the "Cactus" brand of the Morley wholesale company.
+Three of the floors of the Morley house are devoted to the wholesale drug business today, while the first floor houses the refail firm.
+At prescut 125 different items for the druggist trade are sold under the "Cactus" brand of the Morley wholesale company.
 The English and Spanish names of every article are printed on he label of the drug.
 The "Cactus" products, Mr. Morley explained, are chiefly composed of household drugs commonly used everywhere.
 All medicines are put up in uniform packages containing the highest quality of ingredients, he said:

-ingredients, he said: Entering the retail drug store on the first floor of the Morley Building on East Sixth Street, one is impressed with the fixtures and atmosphere of this father of Austin's drug firms.
-All the front fixtures of the place are of black walnut, which today cannot be deplicated, and the store has the air of a firm of the last century.
+Entering the retail drug store on the first floor of the Morley Building on East Sixth Street, one is impressed with the fixtures and atmosphere of this father of Austin's drug firms.
+All the front fixtures of the place are of black walnut, which today cannot be dyplicated, and the store has the air of a firm of the last century.